madvoid/Source_Localization/README.md

 * `QU_simparams.inp`
 * `QP_source.inp`

 The file `Domain_Maker.m` creates a file called `Data.mat` in a run's given folder.
 This `Data.mat` file is imported into the Python PSO code.
 Therefore, if a new QUIC simulation is run, `Domain_Maker.m` must be run before any other code is.

+Until 12/19/2018 there were several test functions in the `Domains` folder.
+However, these were removed from the repository as the PSO code became more and more tailored to QUIC data.

 ## Parameters to Experiment With